pymmcore-plus/pymmcore-plus/docs/guides/mda_engine.md

     - [`pymmcore.CMMCore.isXYStageSequenceable`][]
     - [`pymmcore.CMMCore.isExposureSequenceable`][]

+    Hint: Many devices that support sequencing have a property (often named `Sequence` or similar) that can be used to toggle their responses to the above queries, thereby enabling or disabling sequencing.

     If two `MDAEvents` in a sequence have different exposure, stage, or other device property values, then `pymmcore-plus` uses these methods to determine whether the events can be sequenced (see [`pymmcore_plus.CMMCorePlus.canSequenceEvents`][]).